Have you heard about the Bond line trading strategy?

 For those who were thinking the strategy was related to James Bond.
 Unfortunately, it’s not.
 It’s about finding the highest and lowest points during the Asian and European sessions.
 But let’s not get ahead of ourselves.

 In this guide, we’ll talk about Mr. Bond’s lines and how you can trade them.
+Scroll down to the bottom to watch an example Mr. Bond lines video.

 What are the Bond lines?